aeon-technology/docs/content/WishList.md

 2. Can the focus of toc be synchronized with the main panel content?
 3. Can have forward and backward buttons on each page?
 4. The sub-segment (#...) is not converted to html link.
+5. The DFF icon is not showing on HTML pages.

-5. How to make a PDB manual with the pages/segments converted to bookmarks from MD or from HTML?
+6. How to make a PDB manual with the pages/segments converted to bookmarks from MD or from HTML?